lukeaus/plain-tree/readme.md

 #### `removeChildrenByData(data)`

 Remove all children where child's `data` property matches data.
 Use `removeChildren` where data is complex (e.g. data is an Object or Array).
+Returns removed children.

-Return: void
+Return: Array<Node>

 ##### data